No photo of Johan Elmberg

 Research

-I also study how processes on breeding grounds are related to those on staging and wintering areas farther south in Europe.
+When it comes to waterbirds I also study how processes on breeding grounds are related to those on staging and wintering areas farther south in Europe.
 The aim is to gain an around-the-year understanding of individual behaviour in relation to population- and community-level processes.
 This work is done in collaboration with Celine Arzel (Turku, Finland), and Matthieu Guillemain and Jocelyn Champagnon (ONCFS and Tour du Valat, Arles, France).

 Teaching